Showa-Super-App/ShowaSDsolutionprivacypolicy/README.md

 - Your device's Internet Protocol address (e.g., IP address)
 - The pages of the Application that you visit, the time and date of your visit, and the time spent on those pages
 - The operating system you use on your mobile device
+- Showa SD Solution collects and uploads your Contact List information to [https://api.showaapp.com ] to enable “Chat”, such as syncing contacts across devices and providing personalized experiences.
+This data is collected when you use the “Chat” in the app.

 The Application does not gather precise information about the location of your mobile device.